Self confidence is an important aspect of leadership and management.

 Your instinct will be to avoid your weaknesses, but embracing them will lead you to a more positive outcome, for you and your team.

-Do you know any other good ways to build self confidence?
-Let me know in the comments below!
+How do you build self confidence?
+Tell me your stories in the comments below!